howerj/embed/readme.md

 example the **save** function needs checks for bounds.
 * The forth virtual machine in [forth.c][] should be made to be crash proof, with checks to make sure indices never go out of bounds.
+* Documentation could be extracted from the [meta.fth][] file, which should describe the entire system: The metacompiler, the target virtual machine, and how Forth works.

 [H2 CPU]: https://github.com/howerj/forth-cpu
 [J1 CPU]: http://excamera.com/sphinx/fpga-j1.html